Who we are

 She received her Bachelors degree in Political Science from Syracuse University.

-Pavitra is a software engineer with both founding team and public company experience.
+Pavitra has both founding team and public company experience.

-He comes to the LTSE with experience in architecting and building cloud platforms and scaling infrastructure operations.
+He comes to the LTSE with experience in building cloud platforms and scaling infrastructure operations.

 He received his Masters degree in Computer Science and Engineering from Santa Clara University.